ImmuneDynamics/ImmuneDynamics.github.io/spectre/spatial/spatial.md

 permalink: /spectre/spatial/
 ---

 Along with cytometry data, Spectre enable the spatial analysis of Imaging Mass Cytometry (IMC) data.
-This is aided by our extension package 'SpectreMAP', that facilitates the import and management of TIFF files.
+This is aided by our extension package 'SpectreMAP', which facilitates the import, management, and visualisation of TIFF files.

 ![IMC](https://wiki.centenary.org.au/download/attachments/172228252/image2021-2-25_22-32-15.png?version=1&modificationDate=1614252735692&api=v2)